 When I was a kid, I used to be so afraid of adults.
-When our parents took us to grown-up parties, I would find it so difficult to stand near people even our relatives.
-I hated being talked to and carried around and asked to sit in their laps.
-For some reason, I didn’t really want to interact with them.
-My dad told me that I used to hide behind his legs whenever an adult would come near me.
-He also told me that as a toddler, whenever they’d look at my eyes, my instinct was to look away.
+When our parents took us to grown-up parties, I found it difficult to stand near them even if they were relatives.
+I hated being talked to or carried around and asked to sit on their laps.
+I just wanted to be left alone.
+My dad told me that I used to hide behind his legs whenever an adult approached me and that as a toddler, I immediately looked away when someone looked me in the eyes.

-At times when we’d have visitors at home, I would hide in our room and pretend to be busy of something.
+At times when we had visitors at home, I’d hide in our room and pretend to be busy at something.
 There was this invisible fear in me that I never really understood.

-Growing up, I had been inconsistently shifting from being an introvert to extrovert and back.
-When I reached 6th grade and the most part of high school, I’d find myself unafraid of meeting new people.
-My friends would describe me in school as being “friendly”.
-Proof is written on an exercise in Values class where classmates write down something about you.
+Growing up, I’d been shifting from being an introvert to an extrovert and back.
+In 6th grade and the most part of high school, I found myself unafraid of meeting new people.
+My friends described me as being “friendly”.
+The proof is on a sheet of paper during an exercise in class where classmates wrote down something about you.

-But then, when I left college, I quickly turned back into my old self.
-The girl who doesn’t mind being alone and gets tired of being around random people.
-Don’t get me wrong.
-I do like my friends.
-It’s just the meeting of new people that exhausts me.
+But then, after college, I quickly turned back into my old self: the girl who doesn’t mind being alone and gets tired of being around strangers.
+Don’t get me wrong—I like my friends.
+It’s just meeting new people drains me.

-Sometimes I’d be excited to meet someone especially if it’s very easy to be friends with them but sometimes it’s a drag.
-I wonder if the next few years, I’d shift into this completely different person and look back and think of how different I was.
+Sometimes, I’m excited to meet someone especially if they’re easy to befriend, but other times it’s a drag.
+I wonder if, in the next few years, I’d shift into this completely different person, look back and think of how different I used to be.
 Or maybe I’d just be the same person.